Skip to content

 Supports more standardized respiratory assessment during routine clinical evaluation.

-Designed with future application in low-resource settings (LMIC), where early identification of respiratory distress may improve triage and referral decisions.
+Designed with future application in low-resource settings, where early identification of respiratory distress may improve triage and referral decisions.

 Built on clinical insight.
 Designed for real-world validation.